RX-00/monopod/README.md

    1. complete power cycle
    2. run the move knee script
    3. retry
+ - velocity command should be 0.0 if not specified, NOT math.nan!!

 TODO:
 - test out lcm py and cpp